wycowley/startup/README.md

 ### Elevator pitch

 It's important to remember.
 Remember past experiences, past conversations, past friends.
-Yet despite this, in our hustle and bustle, in our busy daily lives, we often don't have the time or don't make the effort record these small, important moments.
-But our homes can be small snapshots of our lives.
+Yet despite this, in our hustle and bustle, in our busy daily lives, we often don't have the time or don't make the effort to record these small, important moments.
+But our homes can show small snapshots of our lives.
 That's where Drop A Memory comes in.
-Home owners post a QR code or url in their home, guiding guests to their personal Drop A Memory room.
-Visitors, on the way out, visit the website to leave a small description and living record of all the memories and experiences shared.
+Home owners post a QR code or url in their home, which links to their personal Drop A Memory room.
+Visitors take 30 seconds to visit the website to leave a small description of their activities (to drop a memory), creating a living record of all the visitos, memories and experiences in the home.

 ### Design

 ![Design image](pictures/design.png)

-1. Login page
+1. Login page (on the left)
 2. Main page with memories
 3. Memory submission page

 ### Key features

--   Create an account to start your personal splash page as the admin
+-   Create an account to start your personal room as the admin
 -   Login to your personal account through HTTPS
 -   Ability for admin to delete specific memories
 -   Access any user's room with their personal url
--   View all recent memories left by past visitors
+-   View all memories left by past visitors
 -   Add new memories which are stored in a database
 -   See memories update in real time